Advice on employment rights

 The Working Time (Coronavirus) (Amendment) Regulations (Northern Ireland) 2020 - legislation.gov.uk website, was introduced to ensure businesses have the flexibility they need to respond to the coronavirus pandemic and to protect workers from losing their statutory holiday entitlement.
 The temporary regulations allow affected staff to carry over up to four weeks of unused annual leave into the next two annual leave years.

-On 21 December 2023, new legislation, The Working Time (Amendment) Regulations (Northern Ireland) 2023 – legislation.gov.uk website, was introduced which aims to ensure that certain EU derived employment rights relating to annual leave and holiday pay are maintained once the Retained EU Law (Revocation and Reform) Act 2023 comes into operation on 1 January 2024.
+New legislation, The Working Time (Amendment) Regulations (Northern Ireland) 2023 – legislation.gov.uk website, and the Working Time (Amendment) Regulations (Northern Ireland) 2024, were introduced which aims to ensure that certain EU derived employment rights relating to annual leave and holiday pay are maintained once the Retained EU Law (Revocation and Reform) Act 2023 comes into operation on 1 January 2024.
 The new legislation will maintain:

-• the right to carry over annual leave when an employee has been unable to take it due to being on sick leave, maternity leave or parental leave
+• the right to carry over annual leave when an employee has been unable to take it due to being on sick leave or family related statutory leave

 • the right to carry over annual leave where the employer has failed to inform the worker of their right to paid annual leave or enable them to take it